kenttd/project_ws/catatan.md

 PUT /api/providers/{id}: Update details of a specific healthcare provider. [x] DELETE /api/providers/{id}: Delete a specific healthcare provider. [x]

-GET /api/patients: Retrieve a list of all patients for a specific hospital. [ ] GET /api/patients/{id}: Retrieve details of a specific patient. [ ] POST /api/patients: Add a new patient to a specific hospital. [ ] PUT /api/patients/{id}: Update details of a specific patient. [ ]
+GET /api/patients: Retrieve a list of all patients for a specific hospital. [ ]?
+GET /api/patients/{id}: Retrieve details of a specific patient. [x] POST /api/patients: Add a new patient to a specific hospital. [x] PUT /api/patients/{id}: Update details of a specific patient. [x]

-GET /api/appointments: Retrieve a list of all appointments scheduled by a specific hospital. [ ] GET /api/appointments/{id}: Retrieve details of a specific appointment. [ ] POST /api/appointments: Schedule a new appointment for a specific hospital. [ ] PUT /api/appointments/{id}: Update details of a specific appointment. [ ] DELETE /api/appointments/{id}: Cancel a specific appointment. [ ]
+GET /api/appointments: Retrieve a list of all appointments scheduled by a specific hospital. [ ] GET /api/appointments/{id}: Retrieve details of a specific appointment. [x] POST /api/appointments: Schedule a new appointment for a specific hospital. [x] PUT /api/appointments/{id}: Update details of a specific appointment. [x] DELETE /api/appointments/{id}: Cancel a specific appointment. [x]

-GET /api/services: Retrieve a list of all services or procedures offered by a specific hospital. [ ] GET /api/services/{id}: Retrieve details of a specific service or procedure. [ ] POST /api/services: Add a new service or procedure to a specific hospital. [ ] PUT /api/services/{id}: Update details of a specific service or procedure. [ ] DELETE /api/services/{id}: Delete a specific service or procedure. [ ]
+GET /api/procedures: Retrieve a list of all services or procedures offered by a specific hospital. [ ] GET /api/procedures/{id}: Retrieve details of a specific service or procedure. [x] POST /api/procedures: Add a new service or procedure to a specific hospital. [x] PUT /api/procedures/{id}: Update details of a specific service or procedure. [x] DELETE /api/procedures/{id}: Delete a specific service or procedure. [x]

 GET /api/hospitals/{id}: Retrieve details of a specific hospital. [x] PUT /api/hospitals/: Update details of a hospital. [x] DELETE /api/hospitals/{id}: Delete a specific hospital. [ ]?

 tambah upload gambar[ ]

+ide:
+convert currency[ ]

 # lama